unicode-org/message-format-wg/exploration/bidi-usability.md

 Translators need to work with the target-language versions of each _message_.
 Like many templating or domain-specific languages, MF2 uses neutrally-directional symbols to form portions of the syntax.
-When the _message_ contains right-to-left (RTL) translations or uses values that are RTL, the plain-text of the message and the Unicode Bidirectional Algorithm (UBA, UAX#9) interact in ways that make the _message_ unintelligible or difficult to parse visually.
+When the _message_ contains right-to-left (RTL) characters in translations or in portions of the syntax, the plain-text of the message and the Unicode Bidirectional Algorithm (UBA, UAX#9) can interact in ways that make the _message_ unintelligible or difficult to parse visually.

 Machines do not have a problem parsing _messages_ that contain RTL characters, but users need to be able to discern what a _message_ does,